MuhraHussain/Luxury-Watches-Analysis/README.md

 ## Data Sources

 Source: The dataset used for this analysis is the "Watches.csv" file, found on Kaggle.
-The final version is "Luxury_Watches_Final.csv".
+The cleaned version of the file is "Luxury_Watches_Final.csv".

 ## Data Overview